jepras/source-graph/worklog.md

 # What interesting influence links could be
 1.
 How The Streets have influenced music
-- Influences danish artists like Suspekt making Proletar.
+- Influences danish creators like Suspekt making Proletar.
 Probably in other countries as well.
 - Even in 2025 we see it in Little Simz's new album.

 2.